 Net sales for the year ended December 31, 2008 was approximately \$55.4 million compared to approximately \$52.3 million for the year ended December 31, 2007, an increase of approximately \$3.2 million or 6.0%.
 The increase in net sales was largely due to increased sales in quick-turn and prototype production PCBs, which increased by approximately \$0.8 million and \$2.1 million, respectively.
 Quick-turn production PCBs represented approximately 34.4% of gross sales for the year ended December 31, 2008 compared to approximately 33.0% for the fiscal year ended December 31, 2007.
 Prototype production represented approximately 31.6% of gross sales for the year ended December 31, 2008 compared to approximately 32.2% for the same period in 2007.
-Long-lead production and other sales as a percentage of gross sales increased to approximately 31.7% of gross sales for the fiscal 2007, as this segment of the company's business is typically driven more by economic conditions than either quick-turn or prototype production.
+Long-lead production and other sales as a percentage of gross sales increased to approximately 31.7% of gross sales for the fiscal year 2008 compared to approximately 32.1% for the fiscal 2007, as this segment of the company's business is typically driven more by economic conditions than either quick-turn or prototype production.